 Commute Marker is a web app which helps Strava athletes distinguish commutes among their workouts.
 It connects to Strava, analyzes athletes’ workout activities, detects commutes and marks them on Strava automatically.

 Commute Marker placed 4th in Strava Developer Challenge in October 2016, which made it a popular add-on service for Strava athletes.
 It turned out to be a great tool for Strava commuters.
-At the moment there are more than 4,500 active users and more than 400,000 commutes were detected since then.
+At the moment there are 13,056 active users and 2,709,142 commutes were detected since then.
 I get a lot of emails from the users with their requests for new features and I am doing my best to improve Commute Marker to meet users’ expectations in my spare time.